 Let’s say you’ve been watching XYZ, and you have reason to think it is a good buy at $12 a share.
 For $1200 you could buy 100 shares.
-For the same $1200 you could buy four of the XYZ April 10 calls, presently trading at $3 (4 X $300– each contract covers 100 shares of stock).
+For the same $1200 you could buy four of the XYZ April 10 calls, presently trading at $3 (4 X $300– again each contract covers 100 shares of stock).

 Let’s say the stock goes to $15.
-If you bought 100 shares your position is worth $1500, and you made 25% on your original $1200 investment, whether it takes three days or three years to move to $15 per share.
+If you bought 100 shares your position is worth $1500, and you made $300, 25% on your original $1200 investment, whether it takes three days or three years to move to $15 per share.

 With options, even simply buying puts and calls, you can see how the challenge is more complex than simply being right about the direction that a stock will move.

 Regarding strike prices, if XYZ is at $12 per share you might see contracts with strike prices in increments of one dollar between five and 20, and $2.5 or $5 increments higher than that.
-As the stock goes higher or lower, new contracts are created to trade as needed.
+As the stock goes higher or lower, new contracts are created by the exchange to trade as needed.

 The savings that you realize by buying shares at the strike price, which would be lower than the current stock price, can be had by selling your contracts immediately before expiration for just their intrinsic value (as all time value will be gone).

-It may have only taken 10 minutes for me to give an overview of options for you.
+It may have only taken 15 minutes for me to give an overview of options for you.
 There’s admittedly more to it than explaining how to learn the stock market.
 Still, I hope I did a good job presenting stock options basics – the concepts, the potential rewards, and certainly the risks.